fritz007x/Medifilter/README.md

-# MediFilter: Advanced Medical Imaging Filters
+# Medifilter

-## Overview
+This is a web app developed for the course CAI2840C-2253-7384 Introduction to Computer Vision.
+It is a medical imaging application that incorporates:

-MediFilter is a powerful medical imaging application that applies various advanced filters to enhance and analyze medical images.
-It provides a user-friendly interface to process both standard image formats and specialized medical imaging formats like NIfTI.
+* Visualization of both original and filtered images

-## Features
+* Download options for processed images

-- **Multiple Filter Types:**
+Key Features:
-  - **DoG (Difference of Gaussian)**: Excellent for edge detection in medical images
+* Difference of Gaussian (DoG) filter from the original dog.py
-  - **Frangi Filter**: Enhances vessel-like structures in images
+* Frangi filter for vessel enhancement (with SimpleITK optimization)
-  - **Sobel Edge Detection**: Highlights edges based on intensity gradients
+* Sobel Edge Detection: Highlights edges based on intensity gradients
-  - **Adaptive Threshold**: Creates binary images with adaptive thresholding
+* Adaptive Threshold: Creates binary images with adaptive thresholding
-  - **Laplacian Edge Detection**: Detects edges using second derivatives
+* Laplacian Edge Detection: Detects edges using second derivatives

-- **Supported File Formats:**
+* Specialized for medical imaging needs
-  - Standard images (.jpg, .png)
+* Parameters can be adjusted for each filter type
-  - Medical imaging formats (.nii, .nii.gz)
+* Handles 2D and 3D medical data (showing appropriate slices for 3D)
-  - Basic DICOM support (.dcm)
+* Download processed results in appropriate formats

-- **Interactive Interface:**
+## Supported File Formats
-  - Real-time parameter adjustment
+* Standard images (.jpg, .png)
-  - Interactive visualization of results
+* Medical imaging formats (.nii, .nii.gz)
-  - Download processed images in appropriate formats
+* Basic DICOM support (.dcm)

 ## Installation